Why should you consider an addition instead of just renovating? The answer is simple... Higher home value.

 Selections have a major impact on square foot (SF) cost which is why the square footage of a remodel is not consistent from one area to the next.
 There are many more selection costs in a kitchen or bath which makes for very high SF costs in kitchens and baths, whereas there are very low SF costs as in a bedroom, living room, dining room.
-An average 12x12 kitchen addition at $130,000 equates to $900 per SF whereas the same living room addition may be less than a third of that cost per square foot.
+A 12x 12 kitchen addition at $180,000 equates to $1,250 per SF whereas the same living room addition may be a quarter of that cost per square foot.

 Standard installation is another selection consideration where homeowners have full cost control.
 A typical 30” gas or electric stove would be considered standard installation (lower cost) whereas a 42” dual fuel range is ‘non-standard’ since it requires heavy moving equipment, extra labor to move and both an electrician and a plumber to install heavy duty utilities.
 Similar considerations apply to many other appliances, plumbing & electrical fixtures.

-Size of the addition is the second driver of the cost of an addition and aside from the obvious (that larger projects cost more), size is inversely related to the cost per square foot.
+Size is another cost driver for the cost of an addition.
+Aside from the obvious (that larger projects cost more), size is inversely related to the cost per square foot.
 As such, increasing project size increases efficiency of the work so that each component costs less.
 From the labor side, a plumber comes once to prepare multiple bathrooms, project managers come once to inspect multiple elements.
 In pre- construction planning, minimum fees for design, engineering, zoning, and permitting are spread over more square footage.
 Due to these economies of scale, a 1000+ SF addition would generally provide the lowest cost per SF, whereas a 25 SF addition (ex: powder room) would be at the very highest cost per SF.
 You get much more value per SF with a larger project due to economies of scale.